 The old god of traditional management is dead, and we are not feeling very well.
 So, yes, perhaps this is the inflection point.
 Perhaps we need to think fresh, which is not the same as throwing the management baby out with the dirty bathwater.

 Inflection point, maybe.
 I think most likely.
 But the end of the world is postponed, again, and we will come out stronger and with better ideas.
 I believe.

 How?
 Thinking critically and being a bit more humble.
 For starter.

 I was curious to see last December in a French magazine a joint statement by three French leaders, all with previous top executive titles of big companies: Jean-Paul Bailly (La Poste), Bertrand Collomb (Lafarge Group) and Henri Lachmann (Schneider Electric Group) plus, Paule Boffa-Comby, President of ReThink & LEAD.
 After saying more or less that the past is not what it used to be, and the present looks more like the future (sorry, my words), they banked on four ‘solutions’:

-Recognize the importance of man in economic success and recapture the spirit of the collective and the public interest.
+Recognize the importance of economic success and recapture the spirit of the collective and the public interest.

 Give back the sense of trust is essential to multiply the potential of the company and allow teams to mobilize and give the best of themselves.